kennethbunker/kennethbunker.github.io/index.md

 ---

-You can find a short list of my most recent publications below (for abstracts, plus download and data links, click [here](https://kennethbunker.github.io/blog.html)):
+You can find a short list of my most recent publications below:

 * 2022\.
 “Forecasting two-horse races in new democracies: Accuracy, precision and error” *Revista Lationamericana de Opinión Pública*.
 (Forthcoming).

-* 2021\.
+* 2022\.
 “Coalitional presidentialism in comparative perspective: Minority presidents in multiparty systems, by Paul Chaisty, Nic Cheeseman, and Timothy J. Power.” *Party Politics*.
 (Forthcoming).

 * 2021\.
 “The age cleavage: Cultural backlash in Chile” *América Latina Hoy* 87: 1-26.